 Los Angeles again was good to GR, as she starred in and hosted a 20 week residency with Hard Rock Cafe Hollywood for an event titled Southern Rock Brunch.
 Following that, GR released her music video Buda Negra, which won Best Music Video on 3 platforms.
 She then wrote the title track for the independent feature film American Girl, directed by Amy Campione.
 Glitter was also an associate producer on the film and makes a cameo appearance.
 The next year, Glitter co-wrote a track with bassist Stu Hamm and guitarist Kim SeHwang for a Korean film titled The Technicians which was a box office smash in both China and Korea.
 In the same year, GR was Music Director and Co-Composer for How To: The Musical which was a 48 Hour Film Project in Los Angeles.
 Glitter released her 3rd album Outlaw In Love in 2016 and also received her first television placement with Fire Hazard Production on a track called "Freeze Time" which was featured on Bad Girls Club.

 Glitter had the honor of opening for Brad Paisley at The Saban Theatre in Beverly Hills, CA in November 2017.
-She has made a home in Pasadena, CA and is writing material for a 4th album, phasing out country influences and writing music more in the direction of her favorite genres: rock, indie and alternative.
+She has made a home in Southern CA and is writing material for a film, tv, other artists and her own new EP, working with an array of producers to collaborate more and experiment with different sounds.